sudhakavya/mslearn-ai900/instructions/05-lab-Instructions.md

 4. Open the file **05 - Optical Character Recognition.ipynb** notebook in Visual Studio Code.

-5. In this lab we will be using the Face service in Azure to identify real-world items based on images.
+5. In this lab we will be using the Optical Character Recognition service in Azure to identify text in any image.

     **Note:** You may be prompted to complete a 2-minute survey.
 Go ahead and select **No, thanks**.
 You may need to do this more than once.